8 expert-recommended lead generation best practices

 “Reduce the risk [of an empty pipeline] by having multiple channels to drive leads,” shares Alexandre Boudier, Director of Growth at Solink.

 “This is easier said than done.
-However, you do not want to rely only on only one or two channels, as there will be bumps in the road in any channel, guaranteed.
+Rely on multiple channels rather than limiting yourself to one or two, as there will be bumps in the road in any channel, guaranteed.
 Predictability is a luxury we're looking for as marketers, but even when we find it, it doesn’t last long.”

 However, the goal is not just to create multiple channels but also to have a strategy to make each one successful.